pondrejk/dizzer/chap3-vis_challenges.md

 - MapboxGL (JS, C++ versions, syles in Mapbox GL JSON)

-- tiling precludes some types of analysis (where you need to look at adjacent tiles)
+- tiling precludes some types of analysis (where you need to look at adjacent tiles) -- true?
 - in context of BD maybe not such a problem as these are mainly point clouds.

 The map is rendering on the client’s side and requires a bit more powerful hardware.
 Data are generalized and therefore not suitable for direct edits